Gregory Frost, Ph.D.Chairman & CEO

 Lazaro Rodriguez joined F1 Oncology in January 2017, bringing over 20 years of industry experience in global IT, compliance and cloud technology to the company spanning multiple industries.
 At F1 Oncology, Mr. Rodriguez is responsible for the overall global IT strategy, architecture, infrastructure and managed services, from discovery biology through GMP operations.
 Prior to F1 Oncology, Mr. Rodriguez was Senior Director of IT at Kedrion Biopharma, a multinational biopharmaceutical blood plasma products company.
 From 1998 to 2014, Mr. Rodriguez worked at Maidenform, a $900M global retail business where he was most recently Senior Director of IT Infrastructure and Operations.
 Mr. Rodriguez has developed IT teams and data centers across the US, Europe, Asia and Central America with responsibility over global partnerships, change management, and technology leadership.
 Mr. Rodriguez studied Computer Science at Phoenix University.

-Dr. Kerner serves as F1 Oncology’s Associate Director of New Product Planning and has been with the company since November 2016.
-She is currently responsible for market sizing, opportunity analysis, patient access, and medical communications for F1 Oncology’s programs in the US and Asia.
+Dr. Kerner serves as F1 Oncology’s Director of New Product Planning and Portfolio Management and has been with the company since November 2016.
+She is currently responsible for portfolio management, market sizing, opportunity analysis, patient access, and medical communications for F1 Oncology’s programs in the US and Asia.
 Prior to F1 Oncology, she was an Engagement Manager for Boston Strategic Partners (BSP), a healthcare consulting firm in Boston, MA, where she managed projects in all three of the firm’s practices: Business Strategy, Health Economics and Outcomes Research, and Medical Communications.
 Dr. Kerner has extensive experience engaging and recruiting key opinion leaders and has worked on various types of projects including drug pricing and reimbursement strategy, market sizing, financial forecasting, competitive landscape assessments, publication planning, and strategic marketing.
 Dr. Kerner earned her B.S. degree in Chemical Engineering from the Massachusetts Institute of Technology and her M.S. and Ph.D. degrees in Biomedical Engineering from the University of Michigan.
 While at BSP, she participated in several mentoring and networking programs for women in STEM fields such as the Healthcare Businesswomen’s Association Mentoring Program and the GWAMIT (Graduate Women at MIT) Mentoring Program.

 Board of Directors